‘Destiny 2’ Moves Xur To The Tower And He Has The Fated Engram And Three Of Coins

 Guardians can find Xur in the Tower this week.
 He is located in the very back of the hangar past the Dead Orbit vendor and up the stairs.
 Destiny 2 players can mark his location on the Destination map to find him easily.

-The Power Level of all Xur’s Exotics scales according to the Guardian’s current Power Level.
+The Power Level of all Xur’s Exotics scales, according to the Guardian’s current Power Level.
 The max Power Level has been moved up to 305 with the release of Curse of Osiris.
 You’ll need to Infuse the items to make them any more powerful than that.

 Destiny 2 players will have until the weekly reset on Tuesday, December 19 to pick up this slate of exotics from Xur.
 This now occurs at 12 p.m.
-ET / 9 a.m.
+ET/9 a.m.
 PT following the release of Curse of Osiris.

 D.A.R.C.I.